Elie Bouka: Saskatchewan Roughriders (second stint)

 Bouka signed with the Roughriders on April 30, 2019.
 He was placed on the Roughriders' suspended list on July 3, 2021.

 Calgary Stampeders

 Bouka was signed by the Calgary Stampeders of the CFL on February 10, 2022.
+He played in 14 regular season games in 2022 where he had a career-high 17 defensive tackles, seven special teams tackles, and one interception.

+Coaching career

+Calgary Dinos

+Bouka served as the strength and conditioning coach for the Calgary Dinos from 2024 to 2025.

+Calgary Colts

+On February 3, 2026, it was announced that Bouka had been named head coach for the Calgary Colts of the Canadian Junior Football League.